TokyoWars/arcade-legends-3-batocera/docs/controls.md

 The trackball behaves differently from a joystick.

-A joystick represents direction or position.
+A joystick represents a direction or position.

 A trackball represents movement.